xdanielmtz/react-portfolio/README.md

 * [Credits](#credits)

 ## Description
 react-portfolio is my portfolio!
 Take a look!
 I created this application to put my react skills to the test.
 And also more importantly, to re-do my portfolio.
 There will be future updates as it is not up to my standards yet as far as content and styling.
+Mobile responsiveness will also be coming in the future.

 ## Installation